PineappleTech1213/DataScienceWorkshop/SocialScience/ReadMe.md

-# Social Science Project - Scrap Movie Nominee List From Douban
+# Social Science Project
+# A collaboration with Stanford Cohen Lab
+# Big thanks to Alice for her support and guidance.